-Don’t Fight Alone, Find the Right DUI Lawyer in South Central PA
+Don’t Fight Alone, Find the Right DUI Attorney Serving Central Pennsylvania

-When looking for the right DUI Lawyer to handle your matter, you want to be sure you find someone who has a solid understanding of Pennsylvania DUI laws.
-Your chosen PA DUI attorney should also have extensive experience in dealing with other traffic violations and criminal charges that may play a role in your case.
+When looking for the right PA DUI defense lawyer to handle your matter, you want to be sure you find someone who has a solid understanding of Pennsylvania DUI laws.
+Your chosen attorney for DUI defense should also have extensive experience in dealing with other traffic violations and criminal charges that may play a role in your case.

 With over 30 years of combined experience and specified training unique to DUI defense litigation, the PA DUI lawyers at Colgan & Associates have established reputations as tough litigators throughout Central Pennsylvania.

 The DUI attorneys with the firm are dedicated to protecting the rights of CDL drivers while achieving the best possible outcome.
 Read more about our DUI defense practice for commercial drivers.

 Free Consultation with a PA DUI Defense Lawyer

 If you or someone you know is facing DUI charges in South Central Pennsylvania it is in their best interest to seek an experienced Pennsylvania DUI attorney to get proper legal advice and criminal defense.
 An experienced and aggressive DUI defense attorney and legal team will work with you to provide a comprehensive defense strategy in your case.